 Pregnancy Tests and HCG Levels

 HCG is generally only present when you're pregnant (there are very rare other conditions, but for the purpose of this article, we are focusing on pregnancy).
-It's primarily made by the placenta to increase progesterone levels for pregnancy.
+It's primarily made by the placenta to increase progesterone2 levels for pregnancy.

 If you recall from other articles, after ovulation there is a temporary hormone producing structure called the corpus luteum in the ovary.
 It is responsible for producing progesterone.
 Without hCG it stops producing progesterone after about 12 days.
 It is hCG’s job to keep that structure producing progesterone until the placenta is ready to take over.